nerilex/snapclient/README.md

  - esp-dsp : Submodule to the ESP-ADF done by David Douard
  - esp-peripherals : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
  - flac : flac audio encoder/decoder full submodule
+ - opus : Opus audio coder/decoder full submodule
  - libmedian: Median Filter implementation.
-Many thanks to @accabog https://github.com/accabog/MedianFilter
+Many thanks to [accabog](https://github.com/accabog/MedianFilter)
  - libbuffer : Generic buffer abstraction
  - lightsnapcast :
    * snapcast module, port of @bridadan scapcast packages decode library
    * player module, which is responsible for sync and low level I2S control
  - net_functions :
- - opus : Opus audio coder/decoder full submodule
  - ota_server :
  - protocol :
  - rtprx : Alternative RTP audio client UDP low latency also opus based
  - websocket :
  - websocket_if :
+ - improv_wifi : WiFi provisioning via [ImprovWifi via Serial](https://www.improv-wifi.com/)
- - wifi_interface : wifi provisoning and init code for wifi module and AP connection
+ - network_interface : init code for wifi module and AP connection and ethernet init code
+ - ui_http_server : work in progress control interface for DSP functions

 The snapclient functionanlity are implemented in a task included in main - but should be refactored to a component at some point.

-I did my own syncing implementation which is different than @jorgenkraghjakobsen's approach in the original repository, at least regarding syncing itself.
+I did my own syncing implementation which is different than jorgenkraghjakobsen's approach in the original repository, at least regarding syncing itself.
 I tried to replicate the behaivior of how badaix did it for his original snapclients.